truggeri/hugo-blog/content/posts/typescript-adventures.md

 ## Installation

-Let's just start with the nuts and boltsof adding it.
+Let's just start with the nuts and bolts of adding it.
 In your `webpack.config.js`:

 ```javascript
 module.exports = {